kubeops/ui-server/docs/minikube-walkthrough.md

 kubectl create -f artifacts/example/rbac-bind.yaml

 # create the service and replication controller
-kubectl create -f artifacts/example/deployment.yaml -n wardle kubectl create -f artifacts/example/service.yaml -n wardle
+kubectl create -f artifacts/example/deployment.yaml -n identity kubectl create -f artifacts/example/service.yaml -n identity

 # create the apiservice object that tells kubernetes about your api extension and where in the cluster the server is located
 kubectl create -f artifacts/example/apiservice.yaml